ILNSuryaChandra/xai-telegram-notifier/README.md

    1. enter your channel's chat ID (chat ID which you have obtained while setting up the bot.
 Don't forget "-")
    2. enter your bot token which was given by BotFather
    3. enter the time interval in seconds (more than 1800 which is 30 minutes recommended to avoid the rate limit)
-   4. enter the name of the screen in which the node is running (most of us named it as "xai")
+   4. enter the name of the screen in which the node is running (most of us named it "xai")

 iii.
 Detach the screen:
       press CTRL + A + D to detach the screen